-In this study, we assume completely reliable communication within a certain radius of the transmitting node R{min} .
+In this study, we assume completely reliable communication within a certain radius of the transmitting node $R{min}$ .
 However, in practice the propagation patterns of low-power wireless radios used in sensor and other ad hoc networks are highly irregular.
-See for example Zhou et al [26].
+See for example Zhou et al [28].
 The problem of adapting a more realistic communication model is left open.
-Similarly, it is not clear how our analysis fairs against a model where nodes are allowed to move.